jpagh/docassemblecli3/README.md

                                 back, try increasing this value.  [default: 3] -h, --help                   Show this message and exit.

+Your package's `.gitignore` file is also used by `watch` to decide which files to ignore.
+If you don't have a `.gitignore` file in your package, then the default `.gitignore` that `create` makes is used instead.
+The `.git/` directory is also ignored.

 #### watchdog

 The `watch` command now depends on the